 The rules for remarriage and survivor’s benefits sometimes throw people off, probably because your age when you remarry is a big part of the equation.

-Survivor’s benefits let a widow or widower collect up to 100% of the late spouse’s Social Security benefit amount.
+Survivor’s benefits — sometimes known as widow’s or widower’s benefits — let a widow or widower collect up to 100% of the late spouse’s Social Security benefit amount.
 You generally can claim this type of benefit as early as age 60, but the benefit will be reduced if you claim it before reaching your full retirement age.
-(Social Security’s pamphlet “Survivors Benefits” has details).
+(Social Security has a pamphlet with the details).

 But what if you remarry?
 Again, that depends on the age at which you remarry.
 The Social Security Administration explains: